devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - [x] Trackpad
 - [x] brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
 - [x] Wake / Shutdown
 - [x] Short sleep.
 (If you make sleep for long hours, The laptop shutdowns.
 To boot up your device you need to plug in the charge like macbook to wake.
-But you can make sleep to for 1 to 3 hours(but you will lose 2 to 3 percentage for every hour when  you put your device into sleep.)
+But you can make sleep to for 1 to 3 hours(but you will lose 3 to 8 percentage for every hour when  you put your device into sleep).
 This is due to continuous fan spinning when sleep.
 Anyone is welcomed to fix these issues.
 First contact me to do that
 - Everything (Much More).